yaahc/reference/src/names/name-resolution.md

 > Starting in edition 2018 the `#[macro_use]` prelude is not visited when `#[no_implicit_prelude]` is present.

 r[names.resolution.expansion.macros.derivehelpers]
-not visited when resolving derive macros in the parent scope (starting scope)
+Derive helper scopes are not visited when resolving derive macros in the parent scope (starting scope).

 r[names.resolution.expansion.macros.reserved-names]
 The names `cfg` and `cfg_attr` are reserved in the macro attribute [sub-namespace].